albertomontesanto/albertomontesanto.github.io/content/courses/psc1001/_index.md

 lastmod: "2021-01-09"
 title: "APAPPLIED HUMAN GENETICS"
 linktitle: Overview
-summary: An introduction to the field of comparative politics and the comparative method.
-Required course for GWU PSC and IAFF majors.
+summary: An introduction to the field of genetic variability and its consequences
 toc: false
 draft: false
 menu: